AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Fall%202018/Pictures/Ram%20pump%20structure.png?raw=True" height=400>

   **Figure 5:** The internal components of the ACVRP included two check valves, a rod, and a plate.
 More details are included below in the Fabrication and Methods section.
+The rod assembly on the left is contained in the two check valves.

 </p>
 <p align="center">